 Magnetic Resonance Imaging studies revealed many different abnormalities in the brains of NF1-patients.
 These include T2-hyperintensities (of which the nature is not yet known, and which do not seem to have clinical implications), volumetric abnormalities (mainly enlargements of subcortical structures), white matter abnormalities and differences in functional connectivity.
-The last three appear to be related to cognitive and social outcomes (Payne et al., 2010; Huijbregts et al., 2015; Koini et al., 2017).
+The last three appear to be related to cognitive and social outcomes.
+The lifetime prevalence of epilepsy is reported to be 5.4%.
+(Bernando, 2020).

 Many patients experience social and behavioural difficulties (Barton & North, 2004).
 These include communication difficulties and difficulties forming and maintaining friendships.
-More than half of children with NF1 show significant scholastic difficulties and more than 30% meet criteria for ADHD.
-NF1 appears to be even more strongly associated with autism spectrum disorders, with prevalence rates up to 60% (Garg et al., 2013).
-Cognitive deficits partly underlie the social dysfunctioning observed in NF1 (Huijbregts & De Sonneville, 2011).
+Approximately 25% of children with NF1 meet the diagnostic criteria for autism, and another 25-30% exhibit the broader autistic phenotype (Chisholm, 2022).
+There is emerging evidence that the autism phenotype in NF1 is more homogenous than idiopathic autism, with reduced restrictive and repetitive behaviours compared to socio-communication difficulties.
+Cognitive deficits partly underlie the social dysfunction observed in NF1 (Huijbregts & De Sonneville, 2011).
+ADHD has been reported in 40-50% (Payne, 2021).